CURRICULUM

 【Compulsory Elective Subject】

-0BXB302 Basic Physical Sciences, Engineering, Informatics 1 1.0 1 Annual by request Suzuki Kenji,
+0BXB302 Basic Physical Sciences, Engineering, Informatics 1 1.0 1 Annual by request Horie Kazumasa,

 In this course, students will learn outline of 1) Technologies for Humanics and 2) basic mathematical modeling in physical sciences, engineering, and informatics Lecture is conducted in English.